learn2therm/PairProphet/docs/component_docs.md

               methods.

 **Test**: Test assert that DataFrame was generated, compare shape with desired result.
 Check for obvious errors such as inconsistent data type within columns.
 Make sure all sampling configurations function as expected.

-### **Subcomponent 2**:

-**Use case**: User has not supplied E-values for protein pairs, computes on-the-fly for Component 2 processing.

-    Subcomponent 2 is under development and will not be release with the initial version of ValidProt.
-Users will need to format and clean their own data.

 # Component 2

     **Params:**

-        **Inputs:** Protein pair database file or pandas dataframe formatted according to instructions in README.
+        **Inputs:** Protein pair database file or pandas dataframe formatted for ValidProt.
 Sampling parameters for training set.

         **Outputs:** DataFrame containing training data.
-Exported analytics and plots for user reference (optional). parameters.
+Exported analytics and plots for user reference (optional, not implemented
+                     Winter 2023).

     Component 2 is a sampler for training the learn2therm database.
 Users can select the desired sampling method, and the function can seek data subsets satisfying those parameters.
-For example, rare features can be oversampled or common ones undersampled to give the model broader applicability across protein pairs.
+For example, data can be represented with higher information density (fringe data is favored) using the Frank-Wolfe algorithm.

-    **Packages:** pandas, numpy, scipy.stats, matplotlib.pyplot, seaborn, math
+    **Packages:** pandas, numpy

 ### **Subcomponent 1**:

-**Use case**: Basic statistics and plots associated with Data funneled from Component 1 are exported for user.
-Includes PDF and other relevant distributions.

-**Test**: (If relevant) Test that plots were generated and statistical variables exist.

-### **Subcomponent 2**:

-**Use case**: Decides if sample size is sufficient for downstream processing.
-Re-samples without replacement if needed.
-Return to Component 1.1

-**Test**: (If relevant) Test that sample is representative of mean or matches parameters supplied by user (e.g. specific E-values, etc.)

-### **Subcomponent 3**:

-**Use case**: Compiled sample set is sufficient for downstream processing.
-Collect sequences into DataFrame for pfam analysis.
-Other information stored in another indexed DataFrame.

-**Test**: DataFrame shape matches expected value.
-Software acknowledges optional parameters from original data input.
+**Use case**: User supplies large dataset.
+Returns sampled dataset according to input parameters.
+Currently supports random sampling or Frank-Wolfe D-optimal sampling.

+**Test**: Test that sample distributions are significantly different than random.
+Test that convergence conditions are met and that output dataframe is the correct size.

 # Component 3
 ## Software Component Three: c3.0_pfam.py